h5py/h5py/docs/source/guide/attr.rst

         Delete an attribute.

-    .. method:: create(name, data=None, shape=None, dtype=None)
+    .. method:: create(name, data, shape=None, dtype=None)

-        Create an attribute, optionally initializing it.
+        Create an attribute, initializing it to the given value.

         name
             Name of the new attribute (required)

         data
             An array to initialize the attribute.
-            Required unless "shape" is given.
+Required.

         shape
             Shape of the attribute.
 Overrides data.shape if both are